 Stainless steel is the name for a range of steels used primarily because of its corrosion resistance.
 It is made up of chromium, iron and (in some cases) nickel, molybdenum and other metals.
-For a metal alloy (a metal made by combining two or more metallic elements) to be considered stainless steel, it should consist of at least 10.5% of Chromium; this composition prevents the iron in stainless steel rusting and provides heat resistant properties.
+For a metal alloy (a metal made by combining two or more metallic elements) to be considered stainless steel, it should consist of at least 10.5% of Chromium; this composition prevents the iron in stainless steel from rusting and provides heat-resistant properties.

-As this is “all it takes” to be deemed a stainless steel, there is a huge number of metal alloys that fall into this category.
+As this is “all it takes” to be deemed stainless steel, there is a huge number of metal alloys that fall into this category.
 These have been split into five groups (or families) of stainless steel:

 Of the five families, austenitic stainless steel is the largest.
 This family comprises of two sub-groups, the 200 and 300 series – with the 300 series alone accounting for 49.7% of the stainless steel market in 2019.

 Austenitic stainless steels are used within an array of products primarily due to their corrosion resistance, formability, strength and temperature resistance (with the austenitic microstructure being maintained at all temperatures).
-Industries include pharmaceutical, petrochemical and food, among many others, who depend heavily on these stainless steels thanks to the lack of product contamination, cleanability and long life.
+Industries include pharmaceutical, petrochemical and food, among many others, which depend heavily on these thanks to the lack of product contamination, cleanability and long life.
 Although more expensive initially than other options, the long life of austenitic stainless steels minimises cost over the entire life cycle of their use.